isomerpages/moe-eunoiajc/pages/Library Services.md

 </div>
 </div>

-[New York Times](https://www.nytimes.com/) <br> The online platform of The New York Times to access world news, opinion, photos and videos.
+[New York Times](https://www.nytimes.com/) <br> The online platform of The New York Times to access world news, <br>opinion, photos and videos.

 <div>
 <div style="float: left">